 He served his apprenticeship at a small brewery near Munich, Germany, and has operated and constructed numerous breweries throughout the United States.
 He was valedictorian of the 1987 Siebel Institute Course in Brewing Technology.

-He passed the Institute of Brewing and Distilling Diploma Examination in 1990 as well as their Master Brewer Examination in 1992.
+He successfully completed the Institute of Brewing and Distilling Diploma Examination and their Master Brewer Examination in the early 1990’s.

-Before starting New Glarus Brewing Company with Deborah Carey, he was a Production Supervisor for Anheuser-Busch.
+Prior to starting New Glarus Brewing Company, he was a supervisor at Anheuser-Busch.